denten-books/plain-text/1-metaphor.md

 application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
 "In this way, the interface [...] permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
-The user is meant to handle the metaphor in all of the above examples.
+In all of these examples, the user is meant to handle the metaphor in some way.
 The metaphor structures the material affordances of the simulation according to the rules of the physical world.

 Metaphor machines present us with a special case of conceptual domain blending.
-In the cognitive view, the metaphor performs a number of "conventional mapping from one domain to another" [@lakoff_contemporary_1998, 239].
+In the cognitive view, the metaphor performs a number of "conventional mappings from one domain to another" [@lakoff_contemporary_1998, 239].
 Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" states [@lakoff_contemporary_1998, 243].
 In this way ideas about agency, emotion, and